NicolasDuciaume/Risk/README.md

 # SYSC3110 Group project

-To play the game, follow the following steps:
+To play the game, do the following steps:

--> In the current directory, open a terminal.
+1. In the current directory, open a terminal.
--> Enter the following command:
+2. Enter the following command:
 	"java -jar game.jar"
--> Play the game through the GUI interface.
+3. Play the game through the GUI interface.

-To view the code; follow the following steps:
+To view the code:

--> unzip the Risk.zip folder.
+1. unzip the Risk.zip folder.
--> Add the "Risk" folder to the IDE and view the code.
+2. Add the "Risk" folder to the IDE and view the code.

 # Contributors

 - Hussain Al-Baidhani: hussainalbaidhani@cmail.carleton.ca
+- Kamran Sagheir: kamransagheir@cmail.carleton.ca
 - Nicolas Duciaume: nicolasduciaume@cmail.carleton.ca
-- Kamran Sagheir: kamransagheir@cmail.carleton.ca
 - Christopher D'silva: chrisdsilva@cmail.carleton.ca

 # Changes since previous Deliverable

-- Added a method to save and load the game
+- Added a save method to save and load the game
 - Added a method to import custom maps through json or xml

 # Rest of the deliverables for Iteration 4: